Shopify/bootsnap/README.md

 **Beta-quality.
 See [the last section of this README](#trustworthiness).**

-Bootsnap is a library that plugs into a number of ruby and (optionally) `ActiveSuport` and `YAML` methods.
-These methods are modified to cache results of expensive computation, and can be grouped into two broad categories:
+Bootsnap is a library that plugs into a number of ruby and (optionally) `ActiveSupport` and `YAML` methods.
+These methods are modified to cache results of expensive computations, and can be grouped into two broad categories:

 * [Path Pre-Scanning](#path-pre-scanning)